gabsw/trading-simulator/README.md

 # trading-simulator
-A simple trading simulator backend mocking a broker like Degiro.
+A simple trading simulator backend mocking a broker similar to Degiro.

 ## Features
 1. Order Booking